subsecondtdd/subsecondtdd.org/Intro.md

 By structuring application and test code such that every slow component can be substituted with a fast equivalent, developers run a set of system tests really fast for instant feedback, then on a slower cycle run the same tests in fully-integrated mode for a final affirmation.

-Like traditional TDD guides the development of individual units, Subsecond TDD guides the development of end-to-end features.
+Like traditional TDD guides the development of individual units, Sub-Second TDD guides the development of end-to-end features.

 ## Benefits